mpadge/typetracer/cran-comments.md

-# CRAN notes for typetracer_0.2.4 submission
+# CRAN notes for typetracer_0.2.5 submission

-The current CRAN version (0.2.3) has one failing test on two CRAN Linux machines.
-I can not reproduce that failure, nor does it arise on GitHub Linux runners.
-This submission has nevertheless disabled that failing test on CRAN machines, so should pass all tests regardless.
-The test was very minor, and most of the package remains thoroughly tested on CRAN machines.

-The package has been checked on all environments listed below, and generates no notes
+Current CRAN version generates no notes, warnings, or errors.
+This submission has been checked on all environments listed below, and generates only one note on some CRAN machines that https://stackoverflow.com is a forbidden URL.
+It is nevertheless obviously valid.

 GitHub actions:
 * Linux: R-release, R-devel, R-oldrelease